-From the time I was a little girl, lefse was something special!
-Usually my mom would make lefse for Thanksgiving or Christmas or whenever we spent time with her family.
-My mom would always pack up her griddle, lefse rolling pin and her lefse board and take them with her when we visited.
+From the time I was a little girl, lefse was a special holiday tradition.
+It took time and we all worked together to make it and then of course eat it as well.
+Usually, my mom would make lefse for Thanksgiving or Christmas or whenever we spent time with her family.
+My mom would pack her griddle, lefse rolling pin, and her lefse board and take them with her when we visited.

 My Mom, the lefse queen!